coq/coq/doc/sphinx/proof-engine/tactics.rst

    so that all the arguments of the i-th constructors of the corresponding inductive type are introduced can be controlled with the following option:

-   .. cmd:: Set Bracketing Last Introduction Pattern.
+   .. opt:: Bracketing Last Introduction Pattern

-   Force completion, if needed, when the last introduction pattern is a disjunctive or conjunctive pattern (this is the default).
+      Force completion, if needed, when the last introduction pattern is a disjunctive or conjunctive pattern (on by default).

-   .. cmd:: Unset Bracketing Last Introduction Pattern.

-   Deactivate completion when the last introduction pattern is a disjunctive or conjunctive pattern.

 .. tacn:: clear @ident
    :name: clear